Mercateo/frontend-unit-tests-examples/README.md

 * [react-addons-test-utils](https://facebook.github.io/react/docs/test-utils.html): A lib for basic React tests.
 * [Enzyme](http://airbnb.io/enzyme/): A lib for more complex React tests.
 * [InversifyJS](http://inversify.io/): Used for dependency injection/inversion of control in some of our packages.
 * [PhantomJS](http://phantomjs.org/): A headless browser which is used to execute the tests.
-(It is based on Chrome and has the same APIs as a real browser, but starts faster.)
+(It is based on WebKit and has the same APIs as a real browser, but starts faster.)

 Note that we don't really use a mocking library in our stack.
 In most cases this is not necessary due to the dynamic nature of JavaScript.
 We just write down what we need.
 However [@otbe](https://github.com/otbe) experimented with writing a TypeScript specific mocking library called [`emock`](https://github.com/otbe/emock).
 It was quite nice, but we don't really used it so far.